kellybp18/kellybp18.github.io/_pages/gallery.md

 permalink: /gallery/
 ---

 <p>Professional and field/nature photo gallery.
-All photos are my own.
-Please enjoy the beautiful landscapes!</p>
+Please enjoy the beautiful landscapes I've had the privilege to see!</p>

 <table width="100%">
   <tr>